thecristen/dotcom/README.md

   * `mix backstop.tests`
   * You may need to run `npm run backstop:bless` in make sure the timestamps are correct.
+  * If the tests exit with an error, try running the servers individually to debug with `npm run server:mocked` and `npm run wiremock`.
+It's also possible that you've left the dev server open on the same port that the test server uses.

 ### Updating the images